FAQ's ( Frequently Asked Questions )

 It is expected that Users of our Service will comply with applicable copyright laws.
 However, if TheCGBros receives proper notification of claimed copyright infringement, our response to these notices will include removing or disabling access to material claimed to be the subject of infringing activity and/or terminating membership.

 Generally, licenses fall into two categories: Non-Exclusive and Exclusive.

 An Exclusive License grants to the licensee the sole right to use the intellectual property, and means that the licensor (You), may not use the same intellectual property or allow any others to use that same intellectual property.

 We require a Non-Exclusive License.

 No. You don’t give up of your ownership rights whatsoever.
 You still own your video and all the rights to your video.

 The license you grant us is for an initial term of three years.
-It may continue to renew for one year periods, at the sole discretion of TheCGBros, unless we are notified otherwise by you in writing via email within the 30-day period preceding the end of the “Distribution Period”.
+It may continue to renew for one-year periods, at the sole discretion of TheCGBros, unless we are notified otherwise by you in writing via email within the 30-day period preceding the termination date of the “Distribution Period”.